ICRA-2024-workshop-exos/icra-2024-workshop-exos.github.io/cfp.md

 **Submission Link**

-Poster Submissions (alongside attestations of planned conference travel to enable us to plan hybrid logistics) should be submitted via [this form](https://forms.gle/yrDUjWepNH2Pv1NE8).
+Poster Submissions (alongside attestations of planned conference travel) should be submitted via [this form](https://forms.gle/yrDUjWepNH2Pv1NE8).

 Contributions will be accepted until ~~March 15~~ **March 31, 2024**.
 To enable potential contributors to plan travel to and registration for the ICRA 2024 conference, we guarantee responses by ~~March 31~~ **April 5, 2024**.